ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/title.md

 # Title

-The {@link module:heading/title~Title} feature add support for the title field to your document.
+The {@link module:heading/title~Title title} feature adds support for the title field to your document.
 It makes sure that there will be always a single title field at the beginning of your document.

 ## Demo